coromanillos/etl_project_02/README.md

 # ETL Pipeline Project 02

 This is a data pipeline project that will take the experiences from the previous ETL project and use them to explore new technologies, as well as follow efficient development practices from the start.
+Uees polygon.io as the REST API endpoint.

 ---